rorywalsh/csoundPluginOpcodes/docs/trigExpseg.md

 ### Initialization

 * kTrig -- trigger signal.
 When kTrig is greater or equal to one, it will trigger the breakpoint envelope.
+If you trigger the envelop before it has finished, it will result in clicks.
 * ia -- starting value.
 Zero is illegal for exponentials.
 * ib, ic, etc. -- value after dur1 seconds, etc. For exponentials, must be non-zero and must agree in sign with ia.
 * idur1 -- duration in seconds of first segment.
 A zero or negative value will cause all initialization to be skipped.
 * idur2, idur3, etc. -- duration in seconds of subsequent segments.
 A zero or negative value will terminate the initialization process with the preceding point, permitting the last-defined line or curve to be continued indefinitely in performance.
 The default is zero.